Doctor Shortage in Australia

 Ageing of the Medical Workforce

-A significant proportion of Australia's medical workforce is approaching retirement age, particularly in general practice and some procedural specialties.
-As experienced practitioners wind down their practices or retire, replacing their capacity requires not just new graduates but experienced doctors capable of managing complex caseloads and providing supervision and training to the next generation.
+A large proportion of Australia's medical workforce is approaching retirement age, particularly in general practice and some procedural specialties.
+Replacing experienced practitioners is not just about numbers.
+You need doctors capable of managing complex caseloads and providing supervision and training to those coming through behind them.

 Distribution Imbalance